JoshOrndorff/recipes/text/3-entrees/babe-grandpa-node.md

 service.spawn_essential_task("babe", babe);
 ```

-## Spawning the Grandpa Task
+## Spawning the GRANDPA Task

-Just as we needed an `async` worker to author blocks with Babe, we need an `async` worker to listen
+Just as we needed an `async` worker to author blocks with BABE, we need an `async` worker to listen
-to and cast grandpa votes.
+to and cast GRANDPA votes.
 Again, we begin by creating an instance of
 [`GrandpaParams`](https://crates.parity.io/sc_finality_grandpa/struct.GrandpaParams.html)

 ```rust, ignore